Grandstream HT812/HT814 ATA: How to Install Your Device

 Note: We do not support or recommend using an ATA device for modems, fire or burglar alarm lines, elevators, or any other device that could risk safety in the event of loss of power or internet.

 The diagrams below maps the proper cabling and equipment required to ensure your ATA device is functional.

 Please refer to the diagram above when going through the installation steps to ensure everything is set up correctly.

 - Plug your Grandstream ATA’s AC adapter into a working power outlet.

-- Using the provided ethernet cable, connect your ATA from the blue LAN port into your high-speed internet modem, router, or switch.
+- Using the provided ethernet cable, connect your ATA from the blue WAN port into your high-speed internet modem, router, or switch.

-Note: The LAN icon light on top will turn blue once the device is successfully online
+Note: The WAN icon light on top will turn blue once the device is successfully online